 It not only put Ronald Reagan in the White House.
 It enabled the Reaganites to bring about what they call the "Reagan Revolution," and by 1984 the Reaganite ideology ushered in the era of "Big Brother" with regard to both foreign and domestic policies.
 And, to quell and discourage dissent and ostensibly to establish "law and order," in 1984 it produced the unforgiving and inflexible legislation known as the Comprehensive Crime Control Act.

-That legislation established both procedural and substantive laws that are terribly unfair and continue to haunt the administration of federal criminal justice in America.
+Reagan's Comprehensive Crime Control Act established both procedural and substantive laws that are terribly unfair and continue to haunt the administration of federal criminal justice in America.
 It severely restricts the discretion of judges and results in terribly unfair prescribed minimum sentences.
 That’s why the prison population has quadrupled since 1984 and includes a disproportionate percentage of Black and Hispanic males.
 And, because Reagan’s drug enforcement bill to fund the "War on Drugs" called for mandatory minimum sentences for all drug related offenses as well, it's why there are so many people in prison who should not be there.

 Focusing on control, law enforcement and punishment rather than on social justice issues or crime prevention and intervention, the Reaganites also began to funnel a whole lot of money to equip police forces not only with highly advanced weaponry and hardware, but also with armor plated vehicles and "riot control" gear, to deal with protesters.